2022 Kiribati constitutional crisis: Suspension of all High Court judges and attempted deportation of David Lambourne

 In May 2022, High Court Judge David Lambourne was suspended over allegations of misconduct.
-In response, he filed a legal challenge which was brought forward to Chief Justice Bill Hastings on 30 June 2022.
+In response, he filed a legal challenge which was scheduled to be heard by Chief Justice Bill Hastings on 30 June 2022.
 However, instead of hearing the case, Hastings read out a letter from the Kiribati government stating that he too had been suspended with "immediate effect".

 On 11 August 2022, the crisis intensified when the government attempted to deport Lambourne despite an order from the Kiribati Court of Appeal that he should not be removed from the country.
 The government said that Lambourne had "breached the conditions of his visitor's visa and posed a security risk".
 The deportation led to a three-hour stand-off between Immigration officials and a Fiji Airways pilot who refused to board Lambourne against his will.

 He was then placed in detention without his passport before being bailed by another Court of Appeal decision.
 Lambourne called the actions "an unlawful order to remove me in defiance of the order of the court of appeal" adding that the deportation attempt was political.

 On 12 August 2022, the Court of Appeal in an urgent court hearing described the government's actions as "unacceptable and risks putting the Attorney-General and the persons directly concerned in contempt of court."
-A Deputy Solicitor general appeared in court on behalf of the Attorney General stating that Lambourne could not reside at his home because his wife Tessie Lambourne is the leader of the opposition and that there are supporters that visits their home further implying "that once we put Mr Lambourne in the house, there would be something going [to] happen."
+A Deputy Solicitor general appeared in court on behalf of the Attorney General stating that Lambourne "could not reside at his home because his wife Tessie Eria Lambourne is the leader of the opposition and that there are supporters that visits their home."
+He said "once we put Mr Lambourne in the house, there would be something going [to] happen."
 The representative strongly denied that the government's action was political.

-Suspension of all judges on the Court of Appeal
+Suspension of all judges of the Court of Appeal

-On 19 August 2022, further intensification of the crisis as the Court of Appeal was finally hearing the case again, despite the efforts of the government to postpone or cancel it and the last minute statement of the Office of the Beretitenti (OB) made just a few hours before the hearing, and after a US lawyer acting for the government "said the decision of the executive should be treated with “maximum deference”".
+On 19 August 2022, the crisis further intensified as the Court of Appeal heard the appeal from the Chief Justice's earlier judgment and Lambourne's challenge to his attempted deportation, despite the efforts of the government to postpone or cancel the hearing, and the last minute statement of the Office of the Beretitenti (OB), made just a few hours before the hearing, that the Court of Appeal must "correct itself."
+At the hearing, a US lawyer acting for the government said "the decision of the executive should be treated with “maximum deference”".

 On 26 August 2022, the Court of Appeal unanimously upheld Chief Justice Hastings' decision in Republic v Lambourne.
 The Court of Appeal also confirmed that the government's order to deport Justice Lambourne was invalid and should be quashed.

-On 6 September 2022, the New Zealand Ministry of Foreign Affairs and Trade in an email to Reuters announced that President Taneti Maamau had suspended all three New Zealand judges that sat on the Kiribati Court of Appeal and that they too were to be referred to a tribunal to investigate alleged misconduct.
+On 6 September 2022, the New Zealand Ministry of Foreign Affairs and Trade in an email to Reuters announced that President Taneti Maamau had suspended all three New Zealand judges who sat on the Kiribati Court of Appeal and that they too were to be referred to a tribunal to investigate alleged misconduct.